code-with-alpha/Flight-Management-System/README.md

 ## Customization

-You can set the number of flghts as well as the its data, according to your own configuration in the **main** functon.
+You can set the number of flghts as well as the data, according to your own configuration in the **main** functon.
 Here is a sample code

 ```CPP
 const int n_flights = 3;